racherb/watcher/CONTRIBUTING.md

 3. Increase the version numbers in any examples files and the README.md to the new version that this  Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Automated tests

+"When adding or changing functionality, please include new tests for them as part of your contribution"

 ## Code of Conduct

 ### Our Pledge